Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 - Your property is sheltered housing or adapted for the elderly

-- Your landlord is not a council (e.g. an arms-length management organisation may still qualify — check with your council)
+- Your landlord is not a council (e.g. an arms-length management organisation may still qualify, so check with your council)

 Getting a mortgage for Right to Buy

-One of the biggest advantages of Right to Buy is that the discount can count as your deposit.
-If your council home is valued at £150,000 and you receive a £50,000 discount, you are effectively buying a £150,000 property with a £100,000 mortgage — a loan-to-value ratio of just 67%.
-This puts you in a very competitive LTV band for mortgage rates, even though you have not saved a traditional deposit.
+The real appeal of Right to Buy is that the discount can do the job of your deposit.
+Say your council home is valued at £150,000 and your discount comes to £50,000.
+You are buying a £150,000 property with a £100,000 mortgage.
+That gives you a loan-to-value ratio, which is the size of your mortgage against the value of the property, of just 67%.
+You land in a competitive rate band without ever having saved a cash deposit.

-However, lenders still carry out a full affordability assessment.
-They will look at your income, outgoings, existing debts, and credit history to ensure you can comfortably meet the monthly repayments.
-If you are on a lower income or have any adverse credit history, it is worth speaking to a specialist broker who understands Right to Buy applications and knows which lenders are most flexible.
+Lenders still run a full affordability assessment, though.
+They look at your income, your outgoings, any debts you already have, and your credit history, all to be sure the monthly repayments will sit comfortably in your budget.
+If your income is on the lower side, or you carry some adverse credit history, it pays to speak to a specialist broker who knows Right to Buy applications and which lenders are the most flexible.

 Right to Buy vs standard purchase